jhc36-duke-edu/srclibdukeedu/searchlibrarydukeedu-20180809-0950.md

 <br>

-## ARIA landmark elements need added to enable screen reader to navigate the webpage
+## ARIA landmark elements need added to enable screen reader to skip to specific areas of the webpage

 Landmark elements are used to improve the keyboard navigation of the page for assistive technology.
 [Learn more](https://developers.google.com/web/fundamentals/accessibility/how-to-review#take_advantage_of_headings_and_landmarks).